Denali West Buttress - Virtual Tour

 The West Buttress route on Denali was first surveyed and eventually pioneered by Bradford Washburn on assignment from the Boston Museum of Science.
 Washburn and company were the first people to climb the West Buttress and did so in July of 1951, establishing what is now the normal or most popular route on the mountain.

 The first ascent of Denali's lower North summit was made in 1910 by a group of prospectors who undertook the climb as part of an elaborate and well funded bet that they were too old and out of shape to climb such a mountain.
 The higher South summit was reached in 1913.
 The first winter ascent of the mountain didn't occur until 1967.
-The account of this historic feat is detailed in Jonathan Waterman's book Minus 148 Degrees, by Art Davidson, a member of the climbing party.
+The account of this historic feat is detailed in the book Minus 148 Degrees, by Art Davidson, a member of the climbing party.